quickwit-oss/quickwit/docs/concepts/querying.md

 Quickwit will also enforce this isolation during merges.
 This functionality is, in a sense, similar to sharding.

 Currently, quickwit only support partitioning over a single specific field.
-Partition & tags are for instance often used to:
+Partition & tags are often used to:

 - separate `tenants` in a multi-tenant application
-- `team` or `application` in an observation logging case.
+- separate `team` or `application` in an observation logging case.

 Emitting many splits can heavily stress an `indexer`.
 For this reason, another parameter of the doc mapping called `max_num_partitions` acts as a safety valve.
 If the number of partitions is